Common Rule Recipes

 - Confirm consumptions exist in both departments.

 - Verify Marketing-department consumptions allocate from Marketing-department Adobe licenses, and vice versa.
-Cross-department allocations should not occur.
+Cross-department allocations no longer occur.

 Recipe 2: Custodian Outranks Department